frtib/tsp-redesign/pages/making-contributions/catch-up-contributions.md

 If you are a uniformed services member and enter a combat zone, your contributions toward the catch-up limit must be Roth.
 (The TSP cannot accept traditional tax-exempt contributions toward the catch-up limit.)
 You also cannot contribute toward the catch-up limit from incentive pay, special pay, or bonus pay.

 If you are contributing to both a civilian and uniformed services account, the limits apply to the total you contribute to both accounts during the year.

-## Dates of upcoming webinars and trainings

-We will continue to update this page as the dates of upcoming webinars and trainings are coming soon.

 1. For Blended Retirement System (BRS) participants: If you have reached the annual addition limit, your contributions toward catch-up will not be matched.
 (The IRS does not allow participants who have reached the annual addition limit to receive any more matching for the year.)
 {:.footnotes #footnotes}